kingToolbox/WindTerm/src/README.md

 Below is a list of (some) WindTerm components in alphabetical order, along with a brief description of each.

-## CircularBuffer.h

-A quick circular buffer template class.

-## Cryptographic.h/cpp

-A very safe encryption class using the PBKDF2-algorithm as defined in RFC 8018.
-WindTerm uses this class together with the user's master password to protect user data, including passwords, private keys and so on.

 ## Onigmo

 An improved version based on Onigmo 5.13.5.
 In particular, **the addition of iterator makes it possible to match gap buffer or nonadjacent memory blocks.** Please refer to the sample files for how to use.